 Early preset version with black aperture stripes

-Early silver Biotar are preset lenses and are much wider than the early model.
+The second generation of the Biotar is a bit bigger and wider.
+The lens now as a preset setting to control the aperture.
 The first versions of the preset lens have black stripes on the aperture ring.
 Focal length is marked in mm (instead of cm).

 There is no auto mechanism for the aperture settings, which in actual use makes it much better than the later model.